nancyalaswad90/Cloud-Native-Fundamentals-Scholarship-Program/daily_scrum.md

-### Day 27 :  10/07 /2021
+### Day 27 :  10/07 /2021 , Sprint 2

-1. Yesterday :Still reading  and take notes for the Git cheat sheet from GitLab resource to deep my knowledge.
+1. Yesterday : Now I will  restart the course since the beginning to check any required I may miss